aemdemir/myblog/content/about.md

 Hi,

 I am Emre Demir and I'm a Software Engineer at [Gram Games](https://gram.gs).
-I am interested in Backend Development, Go, new technologies and Cinema :clapper:
+I am interested in Backend Development, Distributed Systems, Go, Tooling, and Cinema :clapper: Here I will share my thoughts and experiences about software and programming.